bifurcation/mls-userinfo-vc/draft-barnes-mls-addl-creds.md

 } WeakMultiCredential;
 ~~~

-The two types of credential are processed in exactly the same way.
+The two types of credentials are processed in exactly the same way.
 The only
 difference is in how they are treated when evaluating support by other clients,
 as discussed below.